TrustworthyComputing/ZeroJava-compiler/README.md

 # ![alt text][compiler-logo] ZeroJava to zMIPS compiler [![License MIT][badge-license]](LICENSE)

-A compiler to translate ZeroJava, a subset of Java designed for zero-knowledge proofs, to zMIPS.
+A compiler to translate ZeroJava, a subset of Java designed for zero-knowledge arguments, to zMIPS. zMIPS assembly can in turn be consumed by the [Zilch framework](https://github.com/TrustworthyComputing/Zilch) to create zero-knowledge proofs.

 ## ZeroJava Language
 ZeroJava is inspired by the MiniJava language and is a custom subset of Java tailored to zero-knowledge proofs.
 Thus, it is possible to compile ZeroJava programs to byte code with a Java compiler if the ZK-specific instructions are omitted.
 ZeroJava abstains from features of Java that complicate the run-time system, such as exceptions and multi-threading.

 Below we briefly describe the language.